 But to reenter the United States, yes.
 As of January 2008, all persons regardless of nationality must present a valid passport or SENTRI card when returning to the U.S. from Mexico.
 So no, you don’t need a passport to get into Tijuana.
 Just to get out.
 More info on the Western Hemisphere Travel Initiative at getyouhome.gov.

 GETTING TO THE BORDER

-We strongly recommend taking the San Diego trolley, as parking is often difficult to find on the weekends.
+We strongly recommend taking the San Diego trolley, as parking is often costly -- some charge up to $20US per day -- and difficult to find on the weekends.
 On weekends the last downtown-bound trolley departs San Ysidro at 12:58 a.m.
 More info at sdmts.com.

 If driving, take either Interstate 5 or the 805 south and get off at the last exit, but be careful not to miss that last exit and actually cross into Mexico.
 The signs say "last USA exit" so just watch for those.
 Park at any of the lots -- we recommend the ones next to the Jack in the Box, a left at the exit and a right at the next light -- but give yourself 20-30 minutes because lots are often full.

 No physical tickets at this rodeo; we're 100 percent will call.
 Feel free to bring along your PayPal receipt if you like, but it's not necessary.